yamiou/astra/docs/retrievingstreamdata.rst

 Listening
 ---------

 The listening method for getting frame data requires a small amount of additional setup, but allows the developer to delegate the handling of a frame to one or more separate classes.
-The |sdkname| SDK provides an abstract class called ``frame_listener`` which implements a single function called ``frame_listener::on_frame_ready``. ``frame_listener::on_frame_ready`` is called as soon as the frame is ready for processing and passed a reference to that frame.
+The |sdkname| SDK provides an abstract class called ``FrameListener`` which implements a single function called ``FrameListener::on_frame_ready``. ``FrameListener::on_frame_ready`` is called as soon as the frame is ready for processing and passed a reference to that frame.

 .. code-block:: c++

-   class depthframeListener : public astra::frame_listener
+   class DepthFrameListener : public astra::FrameListener
    {
       virtual void on_frame_ready(astra::StreamReader& reader,
-                                astra::frame& frame) override
+                                  astra::Frame& frame) override
       {
-         const astra::depthframe depthFrame = frame.get<astra::depthframe>();
+         const astra::DepthFrame depthFrame = frame.get<astra::DepthFrame>();

          if (depthFrame.is_valid())
          {